 just narrow parallel banding,

+slightly raised.
 The Potamides of the present day inhabits

 mouths of rivers in warm latitudes,